glaive345/162FinalProject/ProjectDocument.md

 ## Gameplay explanation ##

 **In this section, explain how the game should be played.
 Treat this like a manual within a game.
 It is encouraged to explain the button mappings and the most optimal gameplay strategy.**
+#### Basic controls:
-Basic controls: Player 1 moves with the WASD keys, and uses the X button for commands.
+Player 1 moves with the WASD keys, and uses the X button for commands.
 Player 2 moves with the IJKL keys, and uses the M button for commands.
-Minigames are activated by pressing your Command button on a designated pressure plate.
+Minigames are activated and played using your Command button.

 The amount of minigames and what they do might be a little overwhelming at first, but hopefully this explanation will make everything a little bit more intuitive.